ES

 How are AI systems trained to create music?

-Are fully AI-generated musical works copyrightable?
+Are prompt-only AI-generated musical works copyrightable?

 No. Even if multiple prompts are used to refine the result, the resulting music is not currently considered eligible for copyright.